 It is an interesting and valid point.
 The World's End certainly has much more on its mind than the average Scary Movie or Meet the Spartans or Vampires Suck!

-That said, for as much fun as The World’s End is, the movie has the same problem as all of the team’s films.
+That said, for as much fun as The World's End is, the movie has the same problem as all the team's films.
 The genre action is almost never as interesting as the comic thread of the film.
-In the last 30 minutes of The World’s End you get to the point that you have had your fill of robot fights and just want to get back to listening to the five guys bickering about the past.
+In the last 30 minutes of The World's End you get to the point that you have had your fill of robot fights and just want to get back to listening to the five guys bickering about the past.

-Because, in the early going, before the whole robot takeover of a small town plot really took root, The World’s End was by far the funniest thing that these crazed Brits had created yet.
+Because, in the early going, before the whole robot takeover of a small-town plot really took root, The World's End was by far the funniest thing that these crazed Brits had created yet.
 Even after the genre aspects take over, this is still a damned good movie, but all of running and fighting becomes a bit of a distraction.

 The film's subtler aspects, a look at the overly seductive lure of nostalgia and the eventual realization that you really can't go home again, lead to some of the finest comedy of any film this year.

 The storyline is deceptively simple.
-In 1990, on their last day in school, five friends decided to do a pub crawl of their tiny hometown – a mile-long path in which they have to hit twelve pubs for at least one beer apiece.
-Back then they did not quite make it for the whole crawl, but it was still the best day in Gary King’s life.
+In 1990, on their last day in school, five friends decided to do a pub crawl of their tiny hometown - a mile-long path in which they must hit twelve pubs for at least one beer apiece.
+Back then they did not quite make it for the whole crawl, but it was still the best day in Gary King's life.